World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 Britpop bad boys Oasis will make a long-awaited reunion, while K-pop megastars BTS return to the stage after military service in South Korea.

-Football aficionados will be treated to a revamped 32-team Club World Cup hosted by the United States.
+Football aficionados will discover a revamped 32-team Club World Cup hosted by the United States in an already crowded Calendar.

 And about 400 million pilgrims are expected at the spectacular Kumbh Mela festival on India's sacred riverbanks -- billed as the largest gathering of humanity on the planet.